Wet Milling Impact on Particle Size

 - What role is the mill playing exactly when it comes to nucleation and generating more particles?

-- Experiment idea: only send fluid through the mill, filter out particles
+- Experiment idea: only send fluid through the mill, filter out particles using a particle size analyzer

 - Scale-up Results, Acknowledgement and Questions